eeeschwartz/content-guide/pages/easily-confused-words.md

 **Biweekly, semiweekly**

->_Biweekly_ means every other week.
+> * _Biweekly_ means every other week.
->_Semiweekly_ means twice a week.
+> * _Semiweekly_ means twice a week.

 **Bimonthly, Semimonthly**

-> *	Bimonthly means every other month.
+> *	_Bimonthly_ means every other month.
-> *	Semimonthly means two times a month.
+> *	_Semimonthly_ means two times a month.

 **Complimentary, Complementary; Compliment, Complement**

-> *	Compliment is a noun or a verb that denotes praise or the expression of courtesy:  *The supervisor complimented the employees.
+> *	_Compliment_ is a noun or a verb that denotes praise or the expression of courtesy:  *The supervisor complimented the employees.
 They received complimentary tickets to the basketball game.*
-> *	Complement is a noun and a verb denoting completeness or the process of supplementing something:  *The husband and wife have complementary careers.
+> *	_Complement_ is a noun and a verb denoting completeness or the process of supplementing something:  *The husband and wife have complementary careers.
 The tie complements his suit.*

 **Council, Counsel**

-> *	Council is a group that consults or advises: *The council voted unanimously to ban smoking in restaurants.*
+> *	_Council_ is a body of people or ogranizations, often appointed or elected.
+Capitalize councilmember when used as a formal title before a name; otherwise, lowercase. *The council voted unanimously to ban smoking in restaurants.*
-> *	Counsel means to advise: *The lawyer counseled his client.*
+> *	_Counsel_ refers to guidance, sometimes legal in nature and given by a lawyer or a person or people who provide such guidance: *The lawyer counseled his client.*

 **Every one, Everyone**